MicronOxford/microscope-aotools/README.md

 python-microscope, ip_address variables must be a string and port variables must be an int.

+**Adding new wavefront sensing techniques**

+The currently implemented wavefront sensing techniques are stored in the *aoAlg.py* file as functions of the AdaptiveOpticsFunctions class with the naming convention *"unwrap_"* Each of these functions, and any new functions a user may wish to add, expects 3 inputs:

+* An image to extract the wavefront from
+* Any key word variables, if any, required for the specific wavefont sensing technique
+* The \*\*kwargs syntax

+The final \*\*kwarg syntax is included to catch any key word variables required for other wavefont sensing techniques which higher level processes which utilise Microscope-AOtools may pass to the functions, depending on how the wavefont sensing switching is enabled at those levels.
+The function should output a phase image as a real valued numpy array.

+Many wavefront sensing techniques have pre-requisites that, once set, do not need to be calculated again e.g. the inteferometric wavefront sensing technique requires a mask to isolate the phase information in the Fourier transform.
+Once this mask has been constructed for one image, it can be used for all subsequent wavefront sensing images.
+These pre-requisites are stored as attributes of the AdaptiveOpticsFunctions class.
+Methods for constructing these pre-requisites and attributes for storing them should be added to the AdaptiveOpticsFunctions class.
+The attributes should be set as *None* in the *__init__* function.

+Once the new wavefont sensing technique has been added to *aoAlg.py* it should be added to the *unwrap_function* dictionary in *aoDev.py* with an appropriate string key i.e. the interferometry wavefront sensing technique has the string key *"interferometry"*.
+Checks for the appropriate pre-requisites should be added to the *check_unwrap_conditions* function in *aoDev.py*.
+At this point the new wavefont sensing technique can be used in any of the Set-up methods in the same manner as the existing wavefont sensing techniques.

 **Adding new image quality metrics:**

-The list of currently implemented image quality assessment techniques are stored in the *aoMetrics.py* file.
-They are all functions of the naming convention *"measure_"* and have the same input and output forms.
-The each of these functions, and any new functions a user may wish to add, expects 3 inputs:
+The currently implemented image quality assessment techniques are stored in the *aoMetrics.py* file as functions with the naming convention *"measure_"* and have the same input and output forms.
+Each of these functions, and any new functions a user may wish to add, expects 3 inputs:

 * An image to assess the quality of
-* Any key word variable, if any, required for the specific image quality assessment technique
+* Any key word variables, if any, required for the specific image quality assessment technique
 * The \*\*kwargs syntax

 The final \*\*kwarg syntax is included to catch any key word variables required